 Where is Malham Cove?

-Malham Cove is found less than a mile (0.6 miles) north of the village of Malham, a picturesque, North Yorkshire village with plenty to offer tourists wanting to see a unique side of Yorkshires landscape.
+Found less than a mile (0.6 miles) north of the village of Malham, a picturesque, North Yorkshire village with plenty to offer tourists wanting to see a unique side of Yorkshires landscape.
 It’s one of the top locations in the Yorkshire Dales National Park and because of that, there’s a vibrant community, with pubs, cafes and even a tourism centre.

 How high is Malham Cove?

-The peak of Malham Cove is over 230 feet or 70 metres high.
+The peak is over 230 feet or 70 metres high.
 To put that into context, if it were a manmade structure, it would be the 10th tallest building in Yorkshire.
 This makes it popular with rock climbers and thrill seekers who can be found either scaling the face of Malham Cove or performing acrobatic feats on a tight rope suspended between two sides of the cove.

-Malham Cove in Harry Potter
+In Harry Potter

 During a scene in Harry Potter and the Deathly Hallows, the limestone pavement can be seen as a location where main characters, Harry, Ron and Hermoine camp out during one of the stories climatic arcs.
 Ironically, camping is prohibited at the top of the cove, although this doesn’t stop Potter fans recreating the now iconic scenes.

-What is there to do at Malham Cove?
+What is there to do here?

 For those looking for a more relaxing trip, the Cove is perfect for a picnic.
 Although the winds can get relatively strong, on a clear and sunny day, the views and surroundings provide a great spot for lunch.
 Just make sure you bring a bag to clear up after yourself as there are no litter bins in the area.